TheWorldAvatar/exposure-calculation-agent/README.md

 # Exposure calculation agent

 Calculates exposure of specified subjects to features in the environment.
-This agent is designed to be deployed in the TWA stack - <https://github.com/TheWorldAvatar/stack>.
+This agent is designed to be deployed in the HD4 stack - <https://github.com/TheWorldAvatar/hd4-stack>.

 ## Environment variables